 Being eco-friendly has a lot more history than most of us know!
-Believe it or not, the environmental movement can be traced back as far as 1830’s America, but didn’t begin to gain public recognition until around 1903, when Teddy Roosevelt made a visit to Yosemite National park in California and the US Government began to take preservation action.
+Believe it or not, the environmental movement can be traced back as far as 1830’s America.
+However, it didn’t begin to gain public recognition until around 1903, when Teddy Roosevelt made a visit to Yosemite National park in California and the US Government began to take preservation action.

 Fast forward to 2015 and the environmental movement has stood the test of time, proving to those who have doubted it that it isn’t just a ‘trend’ or a form of hysteria but an important crusade that is slowly but surely integrating itself into our daily lives and in more recent years, our homes.

 The bathroom is one room in the household that is used most frequently and it is common to overindulge in water and energy!
-But fear not, it IS possible to create a green bathroom, and lower your consumption while creating an elegant and enviable space.
-The green attitude of ‘Generation Y’ have forced the luxury bathroom industry to comply, and it is an easier task than it once was to find beautiful fixtures and fittings whilst also reducing your carbon footprint.
+But fear not, it IS possible to create a green bathroom and lower your consumption while creating an elegant and enviable space.
+The green attitude of ‘Generation Y’ has forced the luxury bathroom industry to comply.
+As such, it is now an easier task than it once was to find beautiful fixtures and fittings, and building materials, whilst also reducing your carbon footprint.

 Photo by Adi Tatarko via Decoist

-A raw natural material, steel is not only 100% recyclable when it comes to the end of its life but is a far ‘greener’ option in its production compared to acrylic.
+A raw natural material, steel is 100% recyclable when it comes to the end of its life.
+It’s also a far ‘greener’ option in its production compared to acrylic.
 Steel doesn’t exhale environmentally harmful waste products into our precious environment during the manufacturing process like its acrylic counterparts.

 Photo by Sandberg Schoffel Architects via Decorfox.

 If metal isn’t to your taste, and you want to go down the traditional bathroom tile route then there are some greener tile options out there too.
-Recently thrust into the limelight by house and home guru, Kevin McCloud, Eco Friendly Tiles are the first Carbon Neutral Company in the UK to offer innovative and quality products that are sourced ethically.
+Recently thrust into the limelight by the house and home guru, Kevin McCloud, Eco Friendly Tiles are the first Carbon Neutral Company in the UK to offer innovative and quality products that are sourced ethically.

 Photo by Rail19 via Etsy.